v-jush/azure-docs/articles/iot-edge/quickstart.md

 If you want to continue on to the IoT Edge tutorials, you can use the device that you registered and set up in this quickstart.
 Otherwise, you can delete the Azure resources that you created to avoid charges.

-If you created your virtual machine and IoT hub in a new resource group, you can delete that group and all the associated resources.
+If you created your IoT Edge device and IoT hub in a new resource group, you can delete that group and all the associated resources.
 Double check the contents of the resource group to make sure that there's nothing you want to keep.
 If you don't want to delete the whole group, you can delete individual resources instead.

 Remove the **IoTEdgeResources** group.